chris-jaques/env-search/README.md

 # env-search
-Searches the env functions/aliases for a keyword
+Searches all functions and aliases in your [env](https://github.com/chris-jaques/env) for a keyword or phrase

+## Example Usage
+docker run -v ~/env:/root/env siege4/env-search search $SEARCH_STRING